spino327/heapaudit/README.md

 heap allocations to stdout when removed.
 Be aware, a lot of recorders, including nested ones, may be injected if the supplied matching pattern is not restrictive enough.
+- HYBRID: This launches like the static use case but dynamically determins where to inject recorders.

 ## Building and testing the HeapAudit java agent